 A queue data structure can be implemented using one dimensional array.
 But, queue implemented using array can store only fixed number of data values.
+The implementation of queue data structure using array is very simple, just define a one dimensional array of specific size and insert or delete the values into that array by using FIFO (First In First Out) principle with the help of variables 'front' and 'rear'.
 Initially both 'front' and 'rear' are set to -1.
 Whenever, we want to insert a new value into the queue, increment 'rear' value by one and then insert at that position.
 Whenever we want to delete a value from the queue, then increment 'front' value by one and then display the value at 'front' position as deleted element.